apache/submarine/docs/design/submarine-server/architecture.md

 ## Components/services outside of Submarine Server's scope

 TODO: Describe what are the out-of-scope components, which should be handled and managed outside of Submarine server.
 Candidates are: Identity management, data storage, metastore storage, etc.

-## Experiment-related components

-#### Experiment Manager

-The JobManager receives the job requests, persisting the job metadata in a database(MySQL in production), submitting and monitoring the job.
-Using the plug-in design pattern for submitter to extends more features.
-Submitting the job to cluster resource management system through the specified submitter plug-in.

-The JobManager has two main components: plug-ins manager and job monitor.

-#### PlugMgr
-The plug-ins manager is responsible for launching the submitter plug-ins, users have to add their jars to submarine-server’s classpath directly, thus put them on the system classloader.
-But if there are any conflicts between the dependencies introduced by the submitter plug-ins and the submarine-server itself, they can break the submarine-server, the plug-ins manager, or both.
-To solve this issue, we can instantiate submitter plug-ins using a classloader that is different from the system classloader.

-#### Monitor
-The monitor tracks the training life cycle and records the main events and key info in runtime.
-As the training job progresses, the metrics are needed for evaluation of the ongoing success or failure of the training progress.
-Due to adapt the different cluster resource management system, so we need a generic metric info structure and each submitter plug-in should inherit and complete it by itself.

-#### Submitter Plug-ins
-Each plug-in uses a separate module under the server-submitter module.
-As the default implements, we provide for YARN and K8s.
-For YARN cluster, we provide the submitter-yarn and submitter-yarnservice plug-ins.
-The submitter-yarn plug-in used the [TonY](https://github.com/linkedin/TonY) as the runtime to run the training job, and the submitter-yarnservice plug-in direct use the [YARN Service](https://hadoop.apache.org/docs/stable/hadoop-yarn/hadoop-yarn-site/yarn-service/Overview.html) which supports  Hadoop v3.1 above.
-The submitter-k8s plug-in is used to submit the job to Kubernetes cluster and use the [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) as the runtime.
-The submitter-k8s plug-in implements the operation of CRD object and provides the java interface.
-In the beginning, we use the [tf-operator](https://github.com/kubeflow/tf-operator) for the TensorFlow.

-If Submarine want to support the other resource management system in the future, such as submarine-docker-cluster (submarine uses the Raft algorithm to create a docker cluster on the docker runtime environment on multiple servers, providing the most lightweight resource scheduling system for small-scale users).
-We should create a new plug-in module named submitter-docker under the server-submitter module.

-## Common modules of experiment/notebook-session/model-serving

-####

-#### Failure Recovery
-Use the database(MySQL in production) to do the submarine-server failure recovery.